 * A bomb made by anti-matter to blow up the Vatican?
 There hasn't been enough anti-matter produced in the world to boil a cup of coffee.
 Also, to make a bomb out of anti-matter they would have to have several huge and ''very, very rich'' backers.
 It's been estimated that to produce even ''one gram'' of anti-matter would cost $25 ''billion'', and they'd need more than one gram.
 Anti-matter is extremely expensive to make, and then there's the problem of transporting the stuff to the Vatican without it blowing up along the way.
 It'd be much easier and cheaper (even for CERN) to just use regular bombs.

 * Improper use of the Italian language was noted by Italian readers, along with generally being wrong about things pertaining to Rome. ''[[/folder]]

 [[folder: [[http://leggiamo.altervista.org/thriller angeliedemoni.htm (Italian) Thriller Reviews ]]

-* Contrary to what the book claims, Anti-matter can't be used as a source of limitless energy due to it taking more energy than it produces. ''[[/folder]]
+* Contrary to what the book claims, anti-matter can't be used as a source of limitless energy due to it taking more energy to create than it produces. ''[[/folder]]

 [[folder: [[http://web.archive.org/web/20080129234743/http://public.web.cern.ch/Public/en/Spotlight/Spotlight Aand D-en.html CERN ]]